PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-09 10:15:56
+Last updated: 2024-04-09 10:16:33
-Random Quote: Lily: "Just be yourself.
-Say something nice."Robin: "Which one?
-I can't do both." - Robin Scherbatsky
+Random Quote: I guess we all have things we try to hide.
+But they can't stay hidden forever. - Hannah Baker